laakshit-D/CLASSICAL-PLANNING/README.md

-# Exp No:10 Implementation of Classical Planning Algorithm
+# ExpNo:10 Implementation of Classical Planning Algorithm

-# AIM:
+# Aim
-To solve Implementation of Classical Planning Algorithm using python.
+To solve Implementation of Classical Planning Algorithm using python

 # Algorithm or Steps Involved:
 <ol>
   <li>Define the initial state</li>